OUPL/MLCert/hs/KernelPerceptron/KernelPerceptronDrivers.md

 ### FileIO: Timing Analysis Drivers

 The `FileIO` drivers run one or more datasets and output the runtime for training and testing each dataset.
-There are a total of 15 `FileIO` drivers, 5 for each implementation.
-The drivers with `20` in their name run the timing analysis for all 20 synthetic datasets.
-The 2 iris and 2 sonar datasets must be run each by their own drivers because the global variables vary between the datasets, and are denoted by `Iris` or `Sonar` and `50` and `75` to differentiate between iris and sonar and 50/50 and 75/25 splits.
+There are a total of 3 `FileIO` drivers, 1 for each implementation.
+To run just one trial or dataset, one or more of the calls to `trials` can be commented out.
+The `FileIO` driver functions are modified from the `RunFile` drivers to remove all global variables for the dimensionality of the data and size of the dataset so multiple datasets can be read and timed in one execution of the script.

 File input is the same as for the `RunFile` drivers.